 When you interrupt a simulation with the Pause or Stop button

-When you use a block (e.g., the Stop block) to stop a simulation
+like the Stop block, to stop a simulation

-Select the Final states check box.
-The Save complete SimState in final state check box becomes active.
+In the Configuration Parameters dialog box, in the Data Import/Export pane, select the Final states check box.
+The Save complete SimState in final state check box becomes available.

 Select the Save complete SimState in final state check box.